 CTI has worked with numerous facilities in several different industry sectors with indoor air quality.
 Our team of engineers can help keep your employees safe from hazards associated with the overexposure of airborne contaminants with the following:

-- Reviewing facility Safety Data Sheets (SDS) to determine what to monitor for;
+- Reviewing facility SDSs to determine what to monitor for;

 - Conducting indoor air quality monitoring on site;